 The Marin County USAR team is designed to be totally self-sufficient for the first 48 hours of operation.
 Specialized equipment includes concrete and steel cutting tools, breaking devices, portable generators, power saws, drills, air bags, lighting, ropes and other technical rescue items.
 Other equipment carried by the three designated rescue units includes medical supplies, hazardous materials and radiation monitors, protective clothing, victim locating devices, search cameras, water rescue boats, communication equipment, and a laptop computer.

-Southern Marin Fire Protection District currently has nine participating members on the county-wide Urban Search and Rescue Team.
+Southern Marin Fire Protection District currently has numerous participating members on the county-wide Urban Search and Rescue Team.

 USAR Water Rescue